amitmse/in_Python_/Boosting/README.md

 			Similarity score is the evaluation metric for nodes.
 			Gain score is an evaluation criterion for trees.

-		- Similarity Score =
+		- Similarity Score:
+			The smaller the similarity, the less they are similar.
+			To get all the residuals into one leaf and calculate the similarity score.

 			For regressor = (Sum of Residuals)^2 / (number of Residuals + λ )
-				λ  is a regularisation parameter
+				λ (lambda) is the regularization parameter, which helps prevent overfitting.

-			For classifier = (Sum of Residuals)^2 / pr(1-pr)
+			For classifier = (Sum of Residuals)^2 / [pr*(1-pr) + λ]
-					pr  is probability
+					pr  is previous probability

+    		- Gain:
+			How great is it the leaves classify similar residuals compared to the root.

-    		- Gain = Left Similarity + Right Similarity - Root Similarity
+			Gain = Left Similarity + Right Similarity - Root Similarity Root Similarity: The Similarity Score of the Previous Tree is the Similarity Score.

+			Gain — Gamma > 0 Keep the tree.
+			Gain — Gamma < 0 Prune the tree.

+		- Lambda (λ): regularisation parameter
+			As the lambda increases, the similarity score will decrease and therefore this will also decrease the gain score.
+This allows for more pruning, only branches with a high gain score are preserved and overfitting can be prevented.

+			The fewer instances in the branch, the lower the similarity score and the higher the probability of these branches being pruned.
+It prevents overfitting and having less instances in leaf nodes.

+			Lambda value is in the denominator in the output formula, as the lambda increases, the output value will decrease.
+The correct prediction will be reached with more iterations, that is, the number of trees.

 		- Calculating these similarity and gain scores would take a long time on large datasets, xgboost divides the data into quantiles instead of examining each value in the data.